 After ‘retirement’ Alan taught on the Trinity Access Programmes.in a volunteer capacity, helping to provide academic advice to students.
 Among his current interests are the individual in society and improving the quality of life for all.
 He is committed to end of life choice and supporting the campaign for Voluntary Assisted Dying.

 Niamh is a technologist specialising in analytics and digital transformation in large multinationals.
 As a Volunteer Technologist she has lent her expertise to charities working with migrants, older people, people experiencing homelessness, people with addiction issues and people working in the sex industry.
-She is a Volunteer Solution Architect with the Irish Red Cross, managing their pledging platform, and is a founding member of Dublin 8 Refugee Community Sponsorship Group.
+Niamh was a Volunteer Solution Architect with the Irish Red Cross for 7 years, managing volunteers that created the Irish Red Cross pledging platform.
+Niamh is a founding member of Dublin 8 Refugee Community Sponsorship Group and Dublin City of Sanctuary Business & Enterprise Program.Linked In: Niamh Phelan Twitter: @niamhmphelan TedX Talk 2018

 Judith has been a body orientated psychotherapist and massage therapist for 35+ years and she has supported many terminally ill clients and their families,.
 She is also a fully qualified funeral celebrant and a recent Tedx speaker.
 During the recent pandemic, Judith put her energy into producing an end of life planning guide www.beprepared.ie which draws on her extensive experience in helping families through emotional times.

-Since graduating in 1981, Helen’s nursing experience extended to working in Scotland for four years before working in the Middle East, Saudi Arabia and Yemen and on to Australia and New Zealand for 28 years.
+Since graduating in 1981, Helen’s nursing experience extended to working in Scotland before working in the Middle East, Saudi Arabia and Yemen and on to Australia and New Zealand for 28 years.
 Helen loves the outdoors, sport, hiking, cycling .and swimming and as a keen triathelete, participates in marathons and Ironman events.
-She has actively campaigned for social change, including abortion rights, separation of church and state and the Removal of Blasphemy Laws from the Irish Constitution.
-As an active Humanist and accredited celebrant in NZ, she moved back to Ireland in 2017 to care for her sister who was terminally Ill.
+Helen moved back to Ireland in 2017 to care for her sister who was terminally Ill.
 Assisted Dying is, she feels is a fundamental human right something not afforded to her sister, or many others.
-Now back in NZ, Helen continues to work with us, bringing her experience of working with End of Life Choice NZ where Assisted Dying is now available to us here in Ireland..
+Now back in NZ, Helen continues to work with us, bringing her experience of working with End of Life Choice NZ where Assisted Dying is now available to us here in Ireland

 The experience of watching her father die from Motor Neurone Disease (MND) left a lasting impression on Judith Wainwright who is now an advocate for voluntary assisted dying.
 Judith has been an active volunteer with End of Life Ireland since 2020 and advocates for End of Life Choice in memory of her father.